wangd12rpi/FinLoRA/rebuttal/LcHA.md

 ## Q6 Domain Shift at Larger Ranks and Longer Training

-To further measure the effect of larger ranks and extended training, we will conduct new experiment that increase the LoRA rank from 8 to 32 and trained on two representative financial tasks (Sentiment Analysis and XBRL Analysis) for 8 epoch and measure the effects on general knowledge datasets.
+To further measure the effect of larger ranks and extended training, we will conduct new experiments that increase the LoRA rank from 8 to 32 and trained on two representative financial tasks (Sentiment Analysis and XBRL Analysis) for 8 epoch and measure the effects on general knowledge datasets.
 We will present the results for the camera-ready version.